 Our inpatient unit has sixteen en-suite, single rooms with one double bed settee in each room.
-These beds are divided between two areas, one with six beds and one with ten beds.
-Each of the rooms opens onto its own patio with access to gardens at one side.
-There is a communal seating area in the center of the unit, where patient and families are encouraged to relax.
+These beds are divided into two areas, one with six beds and one with ten beds.
+Each room opens onto its own patio with access to gardens on one side.
+There is a communal seating area in the centre of the unit, where patients and families are encouraged to relax.
 People can also use our family social area, which is situated between the two inpatient areas, to share a meal or a cup of tea.

-After negotiation with Healthcare Improvement Scotland (HIS), our regulator, in recognition of the work we have been leading to transition young adults to an adult hospice setting, HIS agreed to lower our age limit for patients to fifteen years old, on an individual patient basis.
-This change in license allowed us to successfully care for a fifteen-year-old and to support the individual and family in their preferred place of care which was in our hospice.
+After negotiation with Healthcare Improvement Scotland (HIS), our regulator, in recognition of the work we have been leading to transition young adults to an adult hospice setting, HIS agreed to lower our age limit for patients to fifteen years old on an individual patient basis.
+This license change allowed us to successfully care for a fifteen-year-old and support the individual and their family in their preferred place of care, which was in our Hospice.
 We are currently the only adult hospice in Scotland with this provision.

-Strategic aims and activity for our Inpatient Unit continue to include:
+Strategic aims and activities for our Inpatient Unit continue to include:

-- The efficient and effective utilisation of inpatient beds - Efficient and effective patient-centered discharge planning - Patient centered drug administration using the patient's own drugs - Improving current processes to increase time spent at the bedside. - Offering age-appropriate care to young adults
+- The efficient and effective utilisation of inpatient beds - Efficient and effective patient-centred discharge planning - · Patient-centred drug administration using the patient's own drugs - Improving current processes to increase time spent at the bedside. - Offering age-appropriate care to young adults